CONP-PCNO/conp-documentation/CONP_FAQ.md

 #### **To which username/password is DataLad referring to when trying to download via `datalad get` preventad-open or multicenter-phantom datasets?**

-In order to have access to those datasets, you will need to request an account on their respective LORIS repository.
+In order to have access to those datasets, you will need to request an account on their respective LORIS repositories.

 To do so, on the dataset page, click on the link shown under "Source" which will redirect you to the LORIS login page.
 Below the login button there is a 'Request Account' link that will show a Request Account form that will need to be filled and sent.